 Blue Lake in the Crazy Mountains

 The Blue Lake trail in the Crazy Mountains is one of my favorites.
-Located a couple hours from Billings, this trail requires five miles of travel on broken shale and then a 9-mile hike to a few beautiful lakes.
+Located a couple of hours from Billings, this trail requires five miles of travel on broken shale and then a 9-mile hike to a few beautiful lakes.

 I visited over the 4th of July and saw very few people.
 You don’t need a 4×4, but high clearance is necessary.